vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 A [proposal](https://gov.curve.fi/t/proposal-to-add-eusd-fraxbp-gauge/8938) to add the [eUSD+FraxBP](https://curve.fi/#/ethereum/pools/factory-v2-277/deposit) Curve pool to the gauge controller was posted on March 6th, 2023.
 A second gauge was [proposed](https://gov.curve.fi/t/proposal-to-add-hyusd-eusd-to-the-gauge-controller/9234/3) for the [hyUSD+eUSD](https://curve.fi/#/ethereum/pools/factory-crypto-252/deposit) pool on May 16th.
 Both proposals passed a DAO vote on [March 13th](https://dao.curve.fi/vote/ownership/293) and [May 31st](https://dao.curve.fi/vote/ownership/336).
 Most recently, a third RToken pool has [proposed](https://gov.curve.fi/t/proposal-to-add-eth-eth-to-the-gauge-controller/9272) a gauge for the [ETH+/ETH](https://curve.fi/#/ethereum/pools/factory-crypto-256/deposit) pool.

 This article aims to provide information relevant for Curve LPs about Reserve Protocol and the mechanics behind RTokens, with particular focus on its flagship stablecoin eUSD ([Electronic Dollar](https://register.app/#/settings?token=0xA0d69E286B938e21CBf7E51D71F6A4c8918f482F)).
 To unpack eUSD, we’ll start with an overview of [MobileCoin](https://mobilecoin.com/files-uploads/2022/10/MobileCoin_Stablecoin_Whitepaper_Final_Edits.pdf), a protocol for confidential tokens that enables payment on mobile devices.
 We then introduce [Reserve Protocol](https://reserve.org/en/protocol/), a DeFi platform built on Ethereum that enables the permissionless creation of stablecoins.
-Finally, we will cover relevant risk parameters for the benefit of LPs exposed to RTokens, including eUSD and hyUSD.
+Finally, we will cover relevant risk parameters for the benefit of LPs exposed to eUSD.

+Many of the information in this report is applicable to the hyUSD and ETH+ RTokens, but for the sake of clarity, this report will focus primarily on eUSD.

 ## MobileCoin Introduction